bensurman/angular-screenmatch/README.md

 ```

 If you only want to execute some code once, when a screen size is initially matched, execute it in the callback for `once`.
 This is great for things like loading data from a backend.
-For example:

 ```javascript
 screenmatch.once('lg', function () {